serayyagci1/coderate/README.md

 ## Functionalities
-The project has the following functionalities, with a focus on leveraging external libraries to enhance our platform's capabilities:
+The project has the following functionalities, which makes use of external libraries to enhance our platform's capabilities:

 ### Data Sources and Retrieval